xcrsz/display-control/README.md

 ## Display Control for GhostBSD and FreeBSD

-A simple GTK application for controlling screen brightness and gamma on the GhostBSD desktop.
+A simple GTK application for controlling screen brightness and gamma.

 ![Screenshot of Display Control](screenshot.png)